learn-academy-2021-delta/week-6-assessment-JBrady/interview-questions.md

   'rails generate model' is used to create the model via the command line

+  CORRECT ANSWER - rails g model - model class, migration // rails g controller - controller class, view folder // rails g spec - testing folder // rails g migration - migration // rails g resource - model, controller, view folder, migration // rails g scaffold - controller, model, views folders, testing //

 4. Consider the Rails routes below.
 What is the name of the controller method that would be called by each route?
 What action would each of the controller methods perform?

 method="GET"    /students
 The controller method would be "Index" and would request all the items in the students database

+CORRECT ANSWER - index - get all the data from the db

 method="POST"   /students
 The controller method would be "Create" and would add new items to the students database, or update/modify data in the database.

+CORRECT ANSWER - create - create a new student instance in the db

 method="GET"    /students/new
 The controller method would be "New" which shows a static page with a form that allows you to enter data into the students database.

+CORRECT ANSWER - new - form for creating a new student

 method="GET"    /students/2
 The controller method would be "Show" which requests one item of data (in this case, it's requesting item 2)

+CORRECT ANSWER - show - displaying the student with the id 2

 method="GET"    /students/2/edit
 The controller method would be "Edit" and would a static page with a form that would allow you to modify item 2.

+CORRECT ANSWER - edit - form for editing a specific student

 method="PATCH"  /students/2
 The controller method would be "Update" and would modify item 2 in the database.

+CORRECT ANSWER - update - modifying the instance of the specific student

 method="DELETE" /students/2
 The controller method would be "Destroy" and would remove item 2 from the database.

+CORRECT ANSWER - destroy - remove the instance of the student with the id 2